 Capacity Building Mini Grants

-The Foundation will make 15 to 20 grants from $10,000 to $20,000 to help local nonprofit organizations meet their capacity building needs.
+In 2018, the Foundation made 21 grants from $10,000 to $20,000 to help local nonprofit organizations meet their capacity building needs.
 The duration of funded projects is expected to range from three to nine months.

-This grantmaking initiative supports organizations, with an operating budget under $2 million, that are ready to take its work to the next level.
-The Foundation intends to fund 10 to 12 grants between $50,000 to $100,000.
+This grantmaking initiative supports organizations, with an operating budget under $2 million, that were ready to take its work to the next level.
+In 2018, the Foundation funded eight grants between $40,000 to $100,000.